StelIify/pokedex/README.md

 Cli application written in go to interact with pokeapi (https://pokeapi.co/)

-functionality:
+Simple application to explore the areas, find and catch pokemons

+- "help" - Displays a help message,
+- "exit" - Exit the Pokedex,
+- "map" - Dispays the name of 20 location areas,
+- "mapb" - Dispays the name of 20 previous location areas,
+- "explore" - Explore particular area and display found pokemons,
-- explore locations to find and catch a pokemon
+- "catch" - Try to catch pokemon found in particular location,
-- help command to list all available commands
-- caching
+- "inspect" - Inspect pokemon in your pokedex, show it's stats,
+- "pokedex" - Display all the pokemons you were able to catch,

+## Start the application

+- `go run . or go build && ./pokedex`

-# todo
+# Todo
 - autocomplete for easier exploration
+- write tests
+- refactor